wadvanced/struct_inspect/README.md

 [![Documentation](https://img.shields.io/badge/documentation-gray)](https://hexdocs.pm/struct_inspect)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`StructInspect` is a highly configurable library to customize struct inspection in Elixir.
-It allows you to omit fields with "empty" values, producing cleaner and more readable output, especially for complex structs.
+`StructInspect` is a configurable library to customize struct and map inspection in Elixir.
+It allows you to omit fields with "empty" values, producing cleaner and more readable output.

-For a more detailed guide with advanced usage examples, please see the [Usage Guide](guides/usage.md).
+For more details and advanced usage and configuration examples, please read the [Usage Guide](guides/usage.md).

 ## Installation